sukh-winder/space-x/README.md

-# Welcome to your Expo app 👋
+# Welcome to Space-X Expo app 👋

 # SpaceX Launch Explorer

-A polished React Native mobile app built with Expo SDK 53 and TypeScript that provides a maps-first experience for exploring SpaceX launches and launchpads.
+A polished React Native mobile app built with Expo SDK 54 and TypeScript that provides a maps-first experience for exploring SpaceX launches and launchpads.

 ## 🚀 Features